Attention 2019 Graduating Students!

 (caps and gowns) is required.

-- After you have left campus and are settled, don’t forget to order photos or a video from commencement.
+- After you have left campus and are settled, don’t forget to order photos from commencement.